Guilty Gear XrCise - Mobility

 After you get a good idea of what does and does not work for the grounded anti airs, use the same process except jump and figure out what air to air options you may have.
 The hardest of these and the ultimate goal of this exercise, is to learn how to go under an aerial opponent through either a good walk speed character's walk, or a dash and then try to do a forward jump attack as it usually offers much better options in this type of scenario.
 This requires the player to be fast and confident in their execution and to be able to cope with a situation where your controls get reversed due to side switching.

 This trial involves a lot of trial and error, since the timings are very specific relative to May's attack falling from the sky.
 We highly encourage giving each angle of approach quite a few tries before moving on to the next due to the difficulty in timing certain options in this scenario.
-Not all options that are good for a players game plan may fulfill the requirments of the in game tutorial.
+Not all options that are good for a players game plan may fulfill the requirements of the in-game tutorial.
 To complete this exercise, you will need to have executed the cross cut air to air option reliably and to also have gained the most comfortable option for you that leaves you in a good situation after it executes relative to your own game plan desires.
 It is just as important to understand the execution in this exercise as it is to understand what situation you set up as a result of that option.

 This is mainly an exploration based exercise, meant to show the player what their basic options are, and to help build up muscle memory.
 Therefore exploring all your different options for approaching the situation is the main goal, with the ultimate goal being learning your air options for the situation.
 In the case of many characters you may only have one or two good options in the air and ground.
-In some cases your character may have no good answers in the air or ground even if they are some what workable.
-Take note that you do not get meter in this exercise, which may effect some characters' approaches.
+In some cases your character may have no good answers in the air or ground even if they are somewhat workable.
+Take note that you do not get meter (Tension Gauge) in this exercise, which may effect some characters' approaches.

 Match Up Exercise 31